 DUST MITE ALLERGY SYMPTOMS

-- Runny nose
+- Runny or stuffy nose (nasal congestion)

-- Itchy, watery eyes
+- Red or itchy, watery eyes

-DUST MITE ALLERGY TREATMENTS
+DUST MITE ALLERGY TREATMENT OPTIONS

 If you do have a dust mite allergy, there are a number of simple ways that you can reduce the level of dust mite particles in your home.
 While it may not be possible to eliminate them completely, you can try these tips to help minimise the chance of a reaction, or to get some effective relief from your allergy symptoms:i